iliabylich/ruby-ractors-and-concurrent-data-structures/src/better_queue/marking.md

 We can even write [a relatively simple Rust program](https://github.com/iliabylich/ractors-playground/blob/master/rust-atomics/src/bin/mpmc_queue.rs) to see how it works.

-1. The code in `GcGuard` prints with `eprintln` that writes to non-buffered `stderr`.
+1. The code in `GcGuard` prints with `eprintln` that writes to non-buffered `stderr` so the output should be readable.
 2. The program spawns 10 threads that try to `.pop` from the queue
 3. The main thread spins in a loop that
     1. pushes monotonically increasing numbers to the queue for 1 second
     2. acquires a GC lock
     3. sleeps for 1 second
     4. releases a GC lock
-4. At the end we get all values that has been popped and merges them to a single array and then sorts it.
+4. At the end we get all values that have been popped and merges them to a single array and then sorts it.
 In this array each pair of consecutive elements must look like `N` -> `N + 1` and the last element must be equal to the last value that we pushed (i.e. it's a series from 1 to `last_pushed_value`)

 In other words, that's a simplified emulation of how GC works.
 Its output however shows us that it does what we planned: